-Tools - How to create a sign-up sheet in Blackboard
+How to create a sign-up sheet in Blackboard?

-There are many tools available, but below we will hightlight what we can support.
+There are many tools available in general, but below we will highlight options used in Blackboard.

 An instructor may want to create a sign-up sheet to allow students to sign-up for office-hour slots, or to sign up for topics for an assignment, or for meetings with an advisor or conference seats, etc.